 Host-parasite co-evolution represents one of the most dynamic processes in evolution.
 Much of the research on the signatures of co-evolutionary dynamics to date has typically focused on only a single interactant, or are limited to the study of extant populations, and these omissions impede the understanding of the reciprocal nature of the co-evolutionary process.
 Our symposium will be presented in the explicit context of looking at how the members of a co-evolutionary process interact at the molecular, cellular and physiological levels, thereby generating a range of signatures of the co-evolutionary process both in historical and recently derived samples.
 The aim of this symposia is to create bridges among a range of disciplines in biology, combining talks featuring complementary expertise in empirical (genomics, proteomics, bioinformatics, ancient DNA, and environmental DNA) and a computational/theory focused methodologies in order to synthesize what we know on how the genome of two species interact and co-evolve through time.
 The 2018 Joint Congress would be an excellent time to present these exciting new avenues for understanding the many facets of co-evolution.

-Invited speaker: Charissa De Bekker “Behavior manipulating fungi and their ant hosts”
+Invited speaker: Charissa De Bekker “Genomics as a way to elucidate the interactions between behavior manipulating fungi and their ant hosts”

 S15.
 Evolutionary immunology: tradeoffs and mechanisms